 Colon cancer: Symptoms, Causes, Risk factors

-Image showing a cartoon representation of the commonest location of colon cancer in the human large bowel.
+Image showing a cartoon representation of a common location of colon cancer in the human large bowel.

 Colon cancer: Location representation